citruce/slate/source/index.html.md

 "bienId" is mandatory and should correspond to the id of the bien to which the locataire will be attached.

 "locataireId" is optional.
 If given, it tells the API to update the locataire with id <locataireId> instead of adding a new locataire.
-If "locataireId" is incorrect or empty, the operation will be added as a new one by default.
+If "locataireId" is incorrect or empty, the locataire will be added as a new one by default.

 ### Parameters